 Exercises for Low Back Pain

 Strength training exercises can help you build stronger muscles, especially the core muscles of the abs, lower back, pelvis and hips, which support your back.
 Isometric exercises, in which you contract the muscle and hold it (for example, by pressing against a wall) may be easier than lifting weights for some people with lower back pain.
 Adding an exercise ball to your routine can help stabilize your core while you exercise.
 A specific type of exercise that strengthens and helps you gain more control over your trunk muscles (called motor control exercises) appears to be especially good for combating low back pain and disability.
 That's because these exercises are more functional for the way you move with daily living.

-Stretching keeps your muscles more flexible, so you're less likely to injure them.
+Stretching keeps your muscles and joints more flexible, so you're less likely to injure them.
 It also can relieve tight spots in your back and elsewhere in your body, and improve your range of motion.
 Remember to move slowly into and out of each stretch while breathing deeply.
 Try to hold each stretch for at least five seconds.
 Never stretch past your limits.
 If it hurts, stop.